 If you are charged with selling or distributing marijuana, you can go to jail for up to a year even for a quarter of an ounce, with penalties increasing exponentially with higher amounts involved.

-Call Today for Your Free Consultation With a San Marcos Drug Crimes Defense Attorney
+Call Today for Your Free Consultation With a Central Texas Drug Crimes Defense Attorney

 You may one day be able to possess and use pot legally in Texas.
 But until then, you are putting your future in jeopardy if you get caught and charged for doing so.
-If you are facing San Marcos marijuana possession or distribution charges, you need to call an experienced drug crime defense lawyer immediately.
+If you are facing a Texas marijuana possession or distribution charges, you need to call an experienced drug crime defense lawyer immediately.

 Call the Law Office of Case J. Darwin today at (210) 630-4780 or contact us online to arrange for your free initial consultation.